paldhous/ucb/2015/dataviz/md_raw/class9.md

 Next we are going to run a query to calculate the distance from each of the geocoded addresses to the nearest police stations.
 But first we need to create a new field called `distance` in the `sf_test_addresses` field to hold the results of this query.

-Select this layer in from the right toolbar, switch to `DATA VIEW` and then open the dropdown menu for any of the field headers.
+Select this layer from the right toolbar, switch to `DATA VIEW` and then open the dropdown menu for any of the field headers.
 Select `Add new column...`, call it `distance` and make its type `number`.

 Now select the `SQL` tab and apply this query: